anoshenko/rui/README.md

 		rui.Dilation  : 16.0,
 	})

-ViewShadow, ViewShadow array, and ViewShadow textual representation can be assigned as a value to the "shadow" property.
+ShadowProperty, ShadowProperty array, and ShadowProperty textual representation can be assigned as a value to the "shadow" property.

-The ViewShadow text representation has the following format:
+The ShadowProperty text representation has the following format:

 	_{ color = <color> [, x-offset = <offset>] [, y-offset = <offset>] [, blur = <radius>]
 		[, spread-radius = <increase>] [, inset = <type>] }

 You can get the value of "shadow" property using the function

-	func GetViewShadows(view View, subviewID ...string) []ViewShadow
+	func GetShadowPropertys(view View, subviewID ...string) []ShadowProperty

 If no shadow is specified, then this function will return an empty array